bu-vip/multikinect/README.md

 1. Open `src/main/csharp/protos/protolib.sln`
 2. Go to `Build > Rebuild Solution` to restore NuGet packages
 3. Run `src/main/csharp/protos/build.bat`.
 This will generate all of the necessary protocol buffer files.
-4. Close the solution
+4. Close `src/main/csharp/protos/protolib.sln`
 5. Open `src/main/csharp/camera/Camera.sln`
-6. Build and run the project
+6. Build and start the project

 ### Controller
 > NOTE: Building the Controller on Windows is not currently supported.